ppfeufer/adguard-filter-list/README.md

 ## Which lists are combined here?

-Which lists I'm using here, you can see in the shell script that puts this list together » [click here](create-adguard-blocklist.sh)
+Which lists I'm using here, you can see in hostlist compiler configuration » [click here](hostlist-compiler-config.json)

 ## Do you curate the lists?